Root: חֲנֻכָּה (chet, nun, kaf, hey)

-The Temple meant a physical reconnecting with God, so a “chanukkah” of great joy and celebration perhaps is understatement.
-It is this post-Babylonian Temple that is still around in 167 BCE when the Maccabean Revolt begins.
+The Temple meant a physical reconnecting with God, so a “chanukkah” of great joy and celebration is, perhaps, an understatement.
+It was this post-Babylonian Temple that was still around in 167 BCE when the Maccabean Revolt began.

 King Herod “the Great”, always one for a grand gesture, renovated the Temple beginning in 19 BCE.
-This is the version of the Temple that Yeshua would have been familiar with.
+This was the version of the Temple that Yeshua would have been familiar with.

 In 70 CE that Temple was completely destroyed by the Roman Empire, only a few decades after Yeshua’s death.
 Emperor Julian the Apostate made plans to rebuild the Temple in 362 CE, but for various reasons (which you can read about here) construction never fully began.
 To this day the Temple has not been rebuilt.

-YHWH stated that His presence is forever and perpetually in the Temple.
+YHWH stated that His presence was forever and perpetually in the Temple.
 But the Temple building was destroyed 1947 years ago.
-How is God perpetually in a place that no longer exists?
-Where is God?
+How was God perpetually in a place that no longer existed?
+Where was God?

-When Yeshua says, “Destroy this temple, and in three days I will raise it up again,” He is making a pretty bold statement!
-He is not talking about tearing down the Temple (which would have raised the eyebrows of those listening!), scripture clearly states he was talking about his body (although the congregation of listeners would not have understood that).
-Yeshua in this statement is putting forward that He is the anointed (Messiah), consecrated (Holy), Temple… the meeting-point between God and humanity.
+When Yeshua said, “Destroy this temple, and in three days I will raise it up again,” He was making a pretty bold statement!
+He was not talking about tearing down the Temple (which would have raised the eyebrows of those listening!).
+Scripture clearly states he was talking about his body (although the congregation of listeners would not have understood that).
+Yeshua in this statement was putting forward that He was the anointed (Messiah), consecrated (Holy), Temple… the meeting-point between God and humanity.

 God cares more for people than for bricks and mortar.
 The Temple was once a physical meeting-place where humanity could connect with God.
-With the building gone Yeshua becomes the meeting-place through whom we can connect to YHWH.
-Every time a new Temple is built there is a joyous party of dedication/chanukkah.
+With the building gone, Yeshua became the meeting-place through whom we could connect to YHWH.
+Every time a new Temple was built there was a joyous party of dedication/chanukkah.
 Yeshua, as the New Temple, deserves our dedication!

 1 Peter 3:14

 But even if you should suffer for what is right, you are blessed.
 Do not fear their intimidation; do not be shaken.
-But in your hearts dedicate Christ as Lord…
+But in your hearts dedicate the Messiah as Lord…

-For the Temple of God went from a building (three times dedicated in Hebrew scripture) to the Body of Christ (risen after three days).
-Yeshua is where we should place our JOY and our worship and our thanksgiving!
+The Temple of God went from a building (three times dedicated in Hebrew scripture) to the Body of the Messiah (risen after three days).
+Yeshua is where we should place our JOY, our worship, and our thanksgiving!